eXTReMe Tracker

 1. Use a non-warping board, tile or brick.

-2. Board, Use an isolator like paint or tar paper on the plywood board.
+2. Board, Use an isolator like paint or tar paper on a plywood board.

 6. Make rough mortar by adding 50 to 100% large sand to the intonaco mortar, work it in with gloved hands.